 - USSR(Union of Soviet Socialist Republic) emerged

-- It ended discrimination based on race, colour and sex
+- It ended discrimination based on race, color, and sex

 - Education was given priority